-Acrylic fabrication and from other plastics is often a key part of the model making process.
+Acrylic fabrication is often a key part of the model making process.
 Large, complex and great looking structures can be constructed very cost effectively using the latest laser cutting equipment and material joining processes.
 We offer acrylic and plastic fabrication as a standalone service and specialise in difficult and demanding applications for the process whether because of scale, complexity or urgency.

 Speed, quality and reliability are the main factors for companies who choose to use JH May for their acrylic and plastic fabrication.
 We achieve this by having expert model makers and engineers with access to a comprehensive range of state-of-the-art equipment.
 With the support of our design engineering team we can undertake complex and detailed work professionally, speedily and economically.